AresMUSH/aresmush.com/tutorials/config/website.md

          - url: http://somewhere.com
            title: Some Outside Page Title

+Some things to note:

-You can include HTML (such as font awesome icon codes) in the page titles.
+* You can include HTML in the menu titles.
+Notably, this lets you use fontawesome icon codes in place of or alongside your menu text.
+* Top-level nav items can be a dropdown menu (use the `menu` option to list the menu's pages) or a single page link (omit the `menu` option)

 ### Internal Pages